cilium/cilium/Documentation/gettingstarted/servicemesh/ingress.rst

      - 0 (disabled)

 Additionally, cloud-provider specific annotations for the LoadBalancer service are supported.

+By default, annotations with values beginning with:

+* ``service.beta.kubernetes.io``
+* ``service.kubernetes.io``
+* ``cloud.google.com``

+will be copied from an Ingress object to the generated LoadBalancer service objects.

+This setting is controlled by the Cilium Operator's ``ingress-lb-annotation-prefixes`` config flag, and can be configured in Cilium's Helm ``values.yaml`` using the ``ingressController.ingressLBAnnotationPrefixes`` setting.

 Please refer to the `Kubernetes documentation <https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer>`_ for more details.

 Examples